aliyun/aliyun-openapi-net-sdk/README.md

             // Initiate the request and get the response var response = client.GetAcsResponse(request);

-            //Do something as you want below
+            // Do something as you want below
         }
         catch (ServerException ex)
         {